stacks-network/docs/_core/smart/tutorial-counter.md

     Next, a [`var-set`](https://docs.blockstack.org/core/smart/clarityref#var-set) is used to set a new value for the `counter` variable.
 The new value is constructed using the [`+`](https://docs.blockstack.org/core/smart/clarityref#-add) (add) statement.
 This statement takes a number of integers and returns the result.
 Along with add, Clarity provides statements to subtract, multiply, and divide integers.
 Find more details in the [Clarity language reference](https://docs.blockstack.org/core/smart/clarityref).

-5. Finally, take a few minutes and implement a new public method `decrement` to subtract `1` from the `counter` variable.
+5. Finally, take a few minutes and implement a new public function `decrement` to subtract `1` from the `counter` variable.
 You should have all knowledge needed to succeed at this!

     Done?
 Great!
 Run the tests and make sure all of them are passing.
 You are looking for 4 passed tests: